AcademySoftwareFoundation/EncodingGuidelines/Quickstart.md

 This is a cheatsheet for encoding best practices for VFX/Animation production.
 For each section there are more detailed sections on why these settings are picked, and notes on what parameters you may want to change.

+This document is based on results from ffmpeg 4.4, we have not tested with 5.0 yet, but do plan to.

 ### Acknowledgements  <a name="Acknowledgements"></a>

 This document is a result of feedback from many people, in particular I would like to thank Kevin Wheatley, Gates Roberg Clark, Rick Sayre, Wendy Heffner and J Schulte for their time and patience.